RyanKhangTruong/MandelbrotJuliaViewer/README.md

 "U" is to zoom into the fractal contained within the cursor "I" is to reset the viewer to default settings

+The julia code within mdb_draw.py is still a work in progress.